Bruce Anstey: 2011

 Having signed for Padgett's Honda, Anstey took a solitary victory at the 2011 meeting taking the winner's garland in the Superspport 600cc class.

 2012

 Again a single victory was all Anstey was able to secure at the 2012 UGP when he again came home at the head of the field in one of the Supersport races.

 2013

-Whilst he failed to gain top spot on the podium at the 2013 Ulster Grand Prix, the meeting saw a return of the consistency of which Anstey is so renowned.
+Whilst he failed to gain top spot on the podium at the 2013 Ulster Grand Prix, the meeting saw a return to consistency for Anstey.
 Clinching the runner-up position in the opening Superbike race, this was followed by a brace of runner up positions in both Supersport outings and a third place in the Superstock.
-The signature race, the Ulster Grand Prix, saw Anstey come home in fourth place to conclude a very rewarding meeting.
+The signature race, the Ulster Grand Prix, saw Anstey come home in fourth place to conclude the meeting.

 2014

 Anstey's campaign at the 2014 event saw him take the honors once more in the opening Supersport race.
 He then enjoyed further success when he went on to win the blue riband Superbike race.
 Anstey's brace of wins saw him named 'Man of the Meeting'.